-5. The graduate candidate will be able to effectively analyze the role(s) of organizational and global leadership models and implement their frameworks.
+5. (Business Information Leadership concentration) The graduate candidate will analyze information that will guide leaders in quality decision-making within the organization.
+5. (Organizational & Global Leadership concentration) The graduate candidate will be able to effectively analyze the role(s) of organizational and global leadership models and implement their frameworks.